Patrice Lumumba: Final days and assassination

 Lumumba was sent first on 3 December 1960 to the Thysville military barracks at Camp Hardy, 150 km (about 100 miles) from Léopoldville.
 He was accompanied by Maurice Mpolo and Joseph Okito, two political associates who had planned to assist him in setting up a new government.
 They were fed poorly by the prison guards, as per Mobutu's orders.
 In Lumumba's last documented letter, he wrote to Rajeshwar Dayal, head of the UN in the Congo: "In a word, we are living amid absolutely impossible conditions; moreover, they are against the law."

 On the morning of 13 January 1961, discipline at Camp Hardy faltered.
 Soldiers refused to work unless they were paid; they received a total of 400,000 francs ($8,000) from the Katanga Cabinet.
 Some supported Lumumba's release, while others thought he was dangerous.
 Kasa-Vubu, Mobutu, Foreign Minister Justin Marie Bomboko, and Head of Security Services Victor Nendaka Bika personally arrived at the camp and negotiated with the troops.
 Conflict was avoided, but it became apparent that holding a controversial prisoner in the camp was too great a risk.
 Harold Charles d'Aspremont Lynden, the last Belgian Minister of the Colonies, ordered that Lumumba, Mpolo, and Okito be taken to the State of Katanga.
+According to Belgian sociologist and writer Ludo De Witte, this was essentially a death sentence for Lumumba.

 Lumumba was forcibly restrained on the flight to Elisabethville on 17 January 1961.
 On arrival, his associates and he were conducted under arrest to the Brouwez House, where they were brutally beaten and tortured by Katangan officers, while Tshombe and his cabinet decided what to do with him.

 Later that night, Lumumba, Mpolo, and Okito were driven to an isolated spot where three firing squads had been assembled that were commanded by Belgian contract officer Julien Gat.
 The orders to murder Lumumba were given by Katangan leaders.
 The last stage of the execution was personally undertaken by the Belgian contracts led by Police Commissioner Frans Verscheure.
 Lumumba, Mpolo, and Okito were put up against a tree and shot one at a time.
 The execution is thought to have taken place on 17 January 1961, between 21:40 and 21:43 according to a later Belgian parliamentary inquiry.
 Tshombe, two other ministers, and four Belgian officers under the command of the Katangan authorities were present.
 The bodies were thrown into a shallow grave.

-The following morning, on orders of Katangan Interior Minister Godefroid Munongo, who wanted to make the bodies disappear and prevent a burial site from being created, Belgian Gendarmerie officer Gerard Soete and his team dug up and dismembered the corpses, and dissolved them in sulfuric acid while the bones were ground and scattered.

-Lumumba's assassination allowed the governments of Belgium, the U.S., and reportedly the United Kingdom, to abandon their own assassination plans.
-Allen Dulles, then the head of the Central Intelligence Agency (CIA) supported assassinating Lumumba, reportedly as he had heard Eisenhower wishing that Lumumba "fall into a river full of crocodiles."
-Eisenhower's involvement in the CIA's assassination plans remains speculative.